timvaillancourt/smallhands/README.md

 ## Required
 1. A Twitter account
 2. A set of read-only "Twitter Apps" keys (*See: Twitter Apps Keys steps below*)
-3. Python 2.7 (*Python 2.6 and 3.x not tested*)
+3. A Percona Server for MongoDB / MongoDB instance, replset or cluster
-4. Python 'json' and 'pip' modules
+4. Python 2.7 (*Python 2.6 and 3.x not tested*) with 'json' and 'pip' modules
-5. Pip dependencies specified in 'requirements.txt'
+5. Pip dependencies specified in 'requirements.txt' (*installed by "make" command*)

 ### Twitter Apps Keys